Research

 Working Papers

-• Information Design with Unknown Prior (with Tao Lin), latest draft: Oct 2024 [pdf] (New version coming)
+• Information Design with Unknown Prior (with Tao Lin), latest draft: Oct 2025 [pdf] (under review at Theoretical Economics)

 • Acceptance: 16th Innovations in Theoretical Computer Science Conference (ITCS 2025)

-• Talks: Stony Brook Game Theory Conference, Econometric Society Interdisciplinary Frontiers (ESIF) conference on Economics and AI+ML, World Congress of the Game Theory Society, 2025 North American Winter Meeting of the Econometric Society
+• Talks: World Congress of the Econometric Society, Stony Brook Game Theory Conference, Econometric Society Interdisciplinary Frontiers (ESIF) conference on Economics and AI+ML, World Congress of the Game Theory Society, 2025 North American Winter Meeting of the Econometric Society

-• From Best Responses to Learning: Investment Efficiency in Dynamic Environment (with Qianfan Zhang and Weiqiang Zheng) (New draft coming soon)
+• From Best Responses to Learning: Investment Efficiency in Dynamic Environment (with Qianfan Zhang and Weiqiang Zheng), latest draft: Jun 2025 [pdf]

 We study the social welfare of a mechanism in a dynamic environment where a learning investor can make a costly investment to change her value.
 In many real-world problems, the common assumption that the investor could always make the best responses, i.e., choosing her utility-maximizing investment option, is unrealistic due to incomplete information in a dynamically evolving environment.
 To address this challenge, we instead consider an investor who makes her investment decisions using no-regret online learning algorithms in a dynamic environment.
 We study the approximation ratio, as the measurement of the performance of an allocation algorithm, in the dynamic learning environment against different benchmarks.
 First, we show that the approximation ratio in the static environment remains unchanged in the dynamic environment for the best-in-hindsight benchmark.
 Second, we characterize matching lower and upper bounds of the approximation ratio for a time-varying benchmark.

-• Investment Incentives with Limited Cognition, latest draft: Oct 2023.
-(New version coming)
+• Investment Incentives with Limited Cognition, latest draft: Oct 2023 [pdf]

 • Talks: Stony Brook Game Theory Conference